2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Keep in mind, however, that **this requires more organization; and therefore will take more time** (although many open-source resources will be available in Part 6/8, titled "[Examples of projects and initiatives](LINK).

-In any case, it will all depend on the short-, medium- and long-term action plan that you (or your community) have established.
+In any case, it will all depend on the short-term, medium-term, and long-term action plan that you (or your community) have established.

 ## Finding a Location

 <chapterId>405d389e-6a32-5777-af8d-293380d2e8fd</chapterId>

-Looking for a location to hold your events is not necessarily simple.
+Finding a location to host your events is not necessarily simple.
 However, it seems essential **that this venue be located in the city of your community**.

 At the same time, many criteria must be considered.
 Among them:

-1) The location of the location: is it easily **accessible by public transportation?
+1) The location: Is it easily accessible by public transportation?
 By car?** Is it possible to park there without difficulty?

 2) **Is the venue nice and not too noisy?** Are you looking for a formal place (coworking space, meeting room) or an informal one (bar or even restaurant)?
 3) **Does the venue have sufficient capacity to accommodate you?** And this, even on the night of a rugby or Champions League game?
-4) **Does the venue have a video projector and a quiet space for your presentations?** 5) finally, in the case of a bar (or even a restaurant), **does the menu allow everyone to eat and drink?** To these points, three important observations can be added:
+4) **Does the venue have a video projector and a quiet space for your presentations?** 5) Finally, in the case of a bar (or even a restaurant), **does the menu allow everyone to eat and drink?** To these points, three important observations can be added:

-- in case you wish to **split the evening into two parts** (first, a **presentation in a formal space** to allow everyone to focus more; then **change venue to continue the evening in a more relaxed manner in a bar** or restaurant), it is important to be aware that this change of venue in the middle of the evening will cause **some participants to take the opportunity to leave.
-Therefore, this type of arrangement is not recommended**;
+- In case you wish to **split the evening into two parts** (first, a **presentation in a formal space** to allow everyone to focus more; then **change venue to continue the evening in a more relaxed manner in a bar** or restaurant), it is important to be aware that this change of venue in the middle of the evening will cause **some participants to take the opportunity to leave.
+So, this type of arrangement is not recommended ** if you don't mind.
-- during your first few meetings, it is likely that few people will show up, so you will probably not make an introduction.
-In this sense, it does not seem necessary to make yourself known to the owner and present your goals, etc. However, **once your meetings become regular and well attended, it seems relevant to introduce yourself, show your seriousness and your desire to come regularly**.
+- During your first few meetings, few people will likely show up, so you will likely not make an introduction.
+In this sense, it is not necessary to make yourself known to the owner and present your goals, etc. However, **once your meetings become regular and well-attended, it seems relevant to introduce yourself, demonstrate your seriousness, and show your commitment to attending regularly**.
 This can lead to many discussions (automatic monthly reservations, free drinks and/or dishes, discounts, discussion of Bitcoin, acceptance of Bitcoin as a payment method, etc.) Of course, in case you are specifically looking for a venue with a video projector for presentations, it seems essential to request a meeting (in person, or even by phone) with the owner and/or manager in advance to present your project and goals;

 ![image](assets/fr/32.webp)

-- finally, some communities may decide to **hold their events only at venues that accept Bitcoin as a payment method**; and this is understandable.
-With this in mind, it seems relevant **to start by searching for businesses in your city that accept Bitcoin (on [btcmap.org](https://btcmap.org/map/) for example)** and contact them to find a venue that meets your criteria.
+- Finally, some communities may decide to **hold their events only at venues that accept Bitcoin as a payment method**; and this is understandable.
+With this in mind, it seems relevant **to start by searching for businesses in your city that accept Bitcoin (on [btcmap.org](https://btcmap.org/map/), for example)** and contact them to find a venue that meets your criteria.
 In case, unfortunately, nothing is suitable, you then have the option of "onboarding" new merchants.
 However, expect to face a lot of rejection, which can be discouraging.
 That is why **it might make sense not to set this as a goal from the beginning, but to get there once your community is well developed** and you have sufficient "influence."

 Also, do not hesitate to **change venues for a few months at the launch of your meet-up**.
-This will allow you to **make contacts** with some managers, to **discover different atmospheres**; but also, to **gather information** about the various venues that could potentially host your events.
+This will allow you to **make contacts** with some managers, **discover different atmospheres**, and also **gather information** about the various venues that could potentially host your events.

-Nothing prevents you later, when you start having many participants, from taking a weekend afternoon to visit different businesses and bars to ask if they have a suitable venue to host, once a month, your events and meetings!
+Nothing prevents you later, when you start having many participants, from taking a weekend afternoon to visit different businesses and bars to ask if they have a suitable venue to host your events and meetings once a month.

 ## Before the meet-up